AWS S3 Security

 3. A user has an S3 object in the US Standard region with the content “color=red”.
 The user updates the object with the content as “color=”white”.
 If the user tries to read the value 1 minute after it was uploaded, what will S3 return?

-1. It will return “color=white” (strong read-after-write consistency)
+1. It will return “color=white” (strong read-after-write consistency — S3 provides strong consistency for all operations since December 2020)

 2. It will return “color=red”